Tarwida

 • Tarwida

-This episode is hosted by Afaf Shawwa Bibi and produced by Tala Elissa.
+This episode is hosted by Afaf Shawwa Bibi.
+Tarwida’s lead producer is Tala Elissa.
 Our executive producer is Zina Jardaneh.
-Our associate producer is Zeena Shehadeh.
-Video Editing by Ahmed Ashour.
+Our associate producers are Zeena Shehadeh and Ahmed Ashour.
 Social media by Leen Karadsheh.
 Research and copywriting by Dima Sharif.
 Branding by Sara Sukhun.
 Theme music includes excerpts from Clarissa Bitar, The Popular Art Centre - مركز الفن الشعبي & Rim Banna.
+Intro music by Terez Sliman.

-Tarwida is a series of conversations that bring Palestinian arts, culture, and heritage to the forefront.
-We hear from artists, including writers, filmmakers, musicians, architects, culinary practitioners and more about their very own Palestine.
+Tarwida Podcast is a series of conversations that bring Palestinian arts, culture and heritage to the forefront.
+We hear from artists including writers, filmmakers, musicians, architects, culinary practitioners and more about Creative Palestine.

 Relevant links and Resources: